IBM-Bluemix-Docs/mobileanalytics/sdk.md

 The {{site.data.keyword.mobileanalytics_full}} SDKs enable you to instrument your mobile application.
 {: shortdesc}

-{{site.data.keyword.mobileanalytics_short}} enables you to collect two <!--three--> categories of data, and each requires a different degree of instrumentation:
+{{site.data.keyword.mobileanalytics_short}} enables you to collect the following  categories of data, and each requires a different degree of instrumentation:

 1. Pre-defined data - This category includes generic usage and device information that applies to all applications.
 Within this category is device metadata (operating system and device model) and usage data (active users and application sessions) that indicates the volume, frequency, or duration of application use.
 Pre-defined data is collected automatically after you initialize the {{site.data.keyword.mobileanalytics_short}} SDK in your application.